When a man or woman leaves their relationship due to Grass Is Greener syndrome, regret is typically around the corner.

 The chances are high, that you found yourself in one of the following situations:

-- unsure about a study or career path and thinking of a change “for the better”
+- unsure about a study or career path and start thinking of a change “for the better”

-- unsure about an order in a restaurant because of other appealing options
+- unsure about an order in a restaurant because of other things on the menu

 - sapping through tv channels to find “something better”